This article was inspired by Ben Snyder’s book, Everything’s a Project: 70 Lessons from Successful Project-Driven Organizations.

 This is not going to improve anyone’s attitude.
 Don’t go there.

 If you’ve tried performance management and haven’t seen any effect then this is where you go next.

 A team member with a negative attitude can destroy your project team from the inside out.
 Think of the resentment from other people at the fact they have to do that person’s work.

 And they’ll be secretly criticizing you for not doing anything about it.

 Once you’ve exhausted your plan to help improve their performance, just get rid of them.
 If you think they can contribute effectively on another team where there aren’t personality clashes or other causes of the conflict that you’ve seen, then move them to where they can do a quality job for the company.

-Let them use their skills in an organisation which is a better fit for them.
+Let them use their skills in an organization which is a better fit for them.

 Shortcuts to Success: Project Management in the Real World: my book has a section on managing project teams.

 Results Without Authority by Tom Kendrick: helpful suggestions for dealing with people when you don’t have line management responsibility for them.

 The Accidental Leader by Harvey Robbins: includes tips on meeting a team for the first time and setting expectations for performance.